arista-netdevops-community/emea-ambassadors-containerlab-aug-2022/README.md

 9. Connect to the lab VM via console or SSH and execute the steps listed below on this VM.

-## Use VSCode Remote Development (Optional)

-You can use any terminal to connect to the lab VM via SSH or console.
-But it is highly recommended to use VSCode remote SSH development for the improved experience.

-{{ to be continued if time allows }}

 ## Setup Docker on The Host

 1. Install Docker: `sudo curl -fsSL https://get.docker.com | sh`